Shyakavirgile/portfolio/README.md

 ## I removed the text font that was in the prototype design because i couldn't find it in google fonts and i realised that the bold text works well font so i decided to use it.

-## Some changes happened in the Navbar as on the small screen the navbar toggler icon is located at the right corner of the screen and the text at the left.

 ### QUESTION: Tell us about your process, challenges you faced during development and how you overcame those changes.

 ### ANSWER: The first challenge i faced was applying code on the wrong class. it took some time to fully have a better understanding and as i was doing the assignment, i was getting a better understanding from mistakes and corrections.